indrek-koue/android-twitter-client-experiment/Mobi/readme.txt

 update
 3) Display user’s home timeline - https://dev.twitter.com/docs/api/1/get/statuses/home_timeline
 4) Search tweets - https://dev.twitter.com/docs/api/1/get/search
-The more is better this time - any other functionality may be added to make the application more usable.
-Please give approximate estimation how much time it would take for you to complete the assignment and by what time you could provide the application with source code.
-It may be really hard to give correct estimations if you have no experience with the technology, so please feel free to just update us if estimations change while you are developing.

 We will evaluate following aspects:
 1) Object oriented approach